 Just a warning, these sardine dog treats are quite fishy!
 But the dogs just love them and I think you will love making them too.

-- If you have a food processor, it is pretty much a one bowl recipe.
+- With a food processor, it is pretty much a one bowl recipe.

 - You can make a big batch and save them in the refrigerator or freezer for later.